2006 Minnesota's 5th congressional district election: Reactions

-Ellison's victory made him the first Muslim member of congress, as well as the first African-American congressman from Minnesota.
-Ellison's win was positively received by Muslim communities in the United States, who viewed it as an affirmation of their ability to advance politically.
-Incumbent congressman Sabo congratulated Ellison on his victory, stating "He has a big task in front of him and I wish him well".
-Sabo also cautioned Ellison against letting his high-profile status become a liability.
+Ellison's victory made him the first Muslim member of Congress, as well as the first African-American congressman from Minnesota.
+His win was positively received by Muslim communities in the United States, who viewed it as an affirmation of their ability to advance politically.
+Incumbent congressman Sabo congratulated Ellison on his victory, stating, "He has a big task in front of him and I wish him well".
+He cautioned Ellison against letting his high-profile status become a liability.
 After his victory, Ellison was denounced by users on the salafist message board Al-Hesbah, who deemed him "the first Jewish Muslim that goes to Congress" and "[a] one-way ticket to hell".

 Ellison announced that he would use a Quran when being sworn into his seat, a decision which led to the Quran oath controversy of the 110th United States Congress.